Patchnote-v2/Phraktal/README.md

 - Q to spawn "enemy" at pointer
 - O to spawn an additional random "enemy"
 - X to clear all "enemies"
+- M removes the player from the grid